DataDog/documentation/content/en/synthetics/settings/_index.md

 #### Restrict access

 <div class="alert alert-warning">
-Access restriction is available for customers with <a href="https://docs.datadoghq.com/account_management/rbac/?tab=datadogapplication#create-a-custom-role">custom roles</a> enabled on their account.</div>
+Access restriction is available for customers using <a href="https://docs.datadoghq.com/account_management/rbac/?tab=datadogapplication#create-a-custom-role">custom roles</a> on their account.</div>

 You can restrict access to a global variable based on the roles in your organization.
 When creating a global variable, choose which roles (in addition to your user) can read and write your global variable in **Permissions settings**.